elucian/bee/syntax/structure.md

 * A driver can be terminated early using keywords: _halt_, or _fail_.

 ### Modules
 A _module_ is a reusable component usually located in a sub-folder of _"lib"_ folder.
-One driver or aspect can _load_ from a _library_ one or more _modules_ usin _load_ statement.
+One driver or aspect can _load_ from a _library_ one or more _modules_ using _load_ statement.
 From each _module_ we can use one or more public members with scope qualifier using dot notation or aliases.

 **notes:**
 * Modules must have at least one public member;